ORNL/AdditiveFOAM/doc/paper.md

 - Plotkowski et al. [@plotkowski] used AdditiveFOAM to confirm experimentally observed grain growth in Fe-Si steel during the Laser Engineered Net Shaping (LENS) process.

 The free, open-source nature of AdditiveFOAM will continue to enable scientific explorations in AM processing.
-The source code for AdditiveFOAM has been archived to Zenodo with the link DOI: [@AdditiveFOAM_1.0.0].
 Documentation for AdditiveFOAM is hosted on GitHub pages with the link: https://ornl.github.io/AdditiveFOAM/.

 # Acknowledgements